 That sounds reasonable, but it's wrong.
 The new millennium, as defined by the Gregorian Calendar used in most of the world, actually began on January 1, 2001, not January 1, 2000.
 All of the "millennium" celebrations at the end of 1999 were one year too early!
 (Not that I object in any way to a good party!)

-Predictably, the same mistake is being made with regard to the end of the current decade.
+Predictably, the same mistake is made every ten years with regard to the end of the each decade.

 Why the Confusion?

 Apparently, it's because it "sounds right" that a millennium (or a century) should begin with a nice, round number like 2000.
 This is sometimes called the "odometer effect" because many automobile owners perceive the rollover of their mileage indicators to include a long string of zeroes as a milestone of sorts.

 Another contributor to the misunderstanding was the Y2K computer bug that affected many computer systems at the start of the year 2000.
 This very real problem was erroneously called the "millennium bug" during much of the reporting on the subject.

 Both of these factors made it seem plausible that the new millennium began in 2000.
 However, a quick look into the history of our calendar shows us that is incorrect.